pingcap/community/rfc/2019-12-07-fuzz-and-auto-debug.md

-[Statistical debug](https://stackoverflow.com/questions/505907/what-is-statistical-debugging) is a common auto debug idea, but it need a lot of test cases to accurately localize bug position.
+[Statistical debug](https://stackoverflow.com/questions/505907/what-is-statistical-debugging) is a common auto debug idea, but it needs a lot of test cases to accurately locate the bug position.